 Mayersak RJ.
-Facial trauma.
-In: Walls RM, Hochberger RS, Gausche-Hill M, eds.
+Facial trauma In: Walls RM, ed.
 Rosen's Emergency Medicine: Concepts and Clinical Practice.
-9th ed.
-Philadelphia, PA: Elsevier; 2018:chap 35.
+10th ed.
+Philadelphia, PA: Elsevier; 2023:chap 34.

 Reddy LV, Harding SC.
 Nasal fractures.
 In: Fonseca RJ, ed.
-Oral and Maxillofacial Surgery, vol 2.
+Oral and Maxillofacial Surgery.
 3rd ed.
 St Louis, MO: Elsevier; 2018:chap 8.